kohkimakimoto/essh/README.md

 * `foreach` (string|table): Host names and tags that the task's scripts is executed for.
 If you set this, the task is executed on the local hosts. `foreach` couldn't be used with `on`.

 * `prefix` (boolean|string): If it is true, Essh displays task's output with hostname prefix.
 If it is string, Essh displays task's output with custom prefix.
-This string can be used with text/template as `{{.Host.Name}}`.
+This string can be used with text/template format like `{{.Host.Name}}`.

 * `prepare` (function): Prepare is a function to be executed when the task starts.
 See example: